microcks/microcks.io/content/documentation/guides/automation/cli.md

 ### Binary distribution

-The CLI binary releases are available for Linux, MacOS or Windows platform with different architectures on [GitHub releases](https://github.com/microcks/microcks-cli/releases).
-Just download the binary corresponding to your system and put the binary into the `PATH` somewhere.
+The CLI binary releases are available for Linux, macOS or Windows platforms with different architectures on [GitHub releases](https://github.com/microcks/microcks-cli/releases).
+Just download the binary corresponding to your system and put it in the `PATH` somewhere.
 For example, on a Linux platform with `amd64` architecture, you may run these commands:

 ```sh
 curl -Lo microcks-cli https://github.com/microcks/microcks-cli/releases/download/0.5.5/microcks-cli-darwin-amd64 \